 The café offers a variety of roti, murtabak, pasta, fried chicken, burgers and juices at very affordable prices in a very relaxed environment – we kept going back just to taste different items on the menu!

-Spotting the orangutans in Sumatra was a great introduction to Indonesia where we are currently spending four months traveling around different islands, since there so many awesome things you can only do in Indonesia.
+Spotting the orangutans in Sumatra was a great introduction to Indonesia, where we are currently spending four months traveling around different islands, since there so many awesome things you can only do in Indonesia.
 We are delighted to have kicked off our adventures in the country with trekking in Bukit Lawang!